haskell/blog.haskell.org/content/cabal-comment-preserving-parser/index.md

 [Jappie](https://jappie.me/) started doing a prototype that works well since 2024 Zurihac.
-The proposal has matured enough and was accepted by the Haskell Foundation, the current step is to implement it in Cabal =D
+The proposal has matured enough and was accepted by the Haskell Foundation, the current step is to implement it in Cabal. =D

 The following sections will be talking about handling comments in the parser and lexer.
 The current parser doesn't handle comments at all.
 In fact, the lexer drops them and the parser never sees them.